isomerpages/govtech-stp/_familial-ties-lane/entry-guide.md

 C) <u>Application for Entry Visas</u>

 Valid entry-visa holders and visa-exempted travellers are not required to apply for an entry visa to enter Singapore.
 Travellers who are unsure if they require an entry-visa, or wish to apply for a visa may [click here](https://www.ica.gov.sg/enter-depart/entry_requirements/visa_requirements) for more information.

+### 2. Departure for Singapore

+During pre-boarding checks, travellers may be asked to produce a valid approval letter.

+Travellers who have visited any high-risk country/region in the past 21 days before departure for Singapore, must also present a [valid negative PDT report](#PDT) during pre-boarding checks, otherwise they may be denied boarding.
+[Click here](/scpr-familial-ties-lane/shn-and-swab-summary) to check if a PDT is required.